 2. Secure your data and process prerequisites

-AI is an amplifier.
+AI amplifies existing processes.
 If you automate a bad sales process, you just scale your failure.

-• Data hygiene: Your AI is only as smart as the data it consumes.
-Success depends on high-quality data integration across your CRM, email, and LinkedIn.
+Data hygiene: Your AI is only as smart as the data it consumes.
+High-quality data integration across your CRM, email, and LinkedIn determines success.
 If your data is dirty, the AI will hallucinate details, referencing jobs leads left years ago or pain points they don't have.

 3. Execute a strategic rollout